chihyi-lin/QA-Chatbot/README.md

-# FAQ Chatbot for an Online Learning Platform - Built With LangChain and Google's Vertex AI Model (text-bison-001)
+# A Retrieval-Augmented Generation (RAG)-based FAQ Chatbot for an Online Learning Platform

+The prototype FAQ chatbot is built with LangChain and Google's PaLM (text-bison-001).

-This is a prototype FAQ Chatbot that answers customers' questions for an online learning platform named Codebasics.
+It answers customers' questions for an online learning platform named Codebasics.

 The LLM is provided with the FAQ dataset, containing frequently asked questions and answers.